cburkins/udemy-k8s-part5-k8sProduction/README.md

 -   AWS only "recently" got Kubernetes support (as of 2018)
 -   Far, far easier to poke around Kubernetes on Google Cloud
 -   Excellent documentation for beginners

+# NOTE: Be sure to use travis-ci.org (not com)

+## Setup Google Cloud & Build Kubernetes Cluster

+-   Setup Billing
+-   Select "Kubernetes Engine"
+-   Create Cluster
+-   3 nodes
+-   Machine type: n1-standard-1

+## Setup Google Accounts

+-   On google cloud, create a service account
+-   Download service account credentials in a JSON file
+-   Download and install Travis CLI
+-   Encrypt and upload JSON file to our Travis account
+-   In .travis.yml, add code to unencrypt JSON file and load into GCloud SDK

+adsf

+-   On Google Cloud,go to "IAM and Admin", then Service Accounts
+-   Create account (with role "Kubernetes Engine Admin")
+-   Create Private Key (JSON file)